apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/config.md

 - `WebSecurity` (`disable` or the default `enable`): Set to `disable` to override web security settings, allowing access to remote content from unknown sources.
-This preference is intended as a development convenience only, so remove it before packaging your app for distribution.
+This preference is intended as a development convenience only, so remove it before packaging the app for distribution.
 For the released app, all URIs should be known and whitelisted using the `<access>` element, described in the Domain Whitelist Guide.